methodphoto/methodphoto/books/the-prismatic-pond.md

 **£17.50 + shipping.
 Signed, limited edition of 100**

-Copies readygi for immediate dispatch
+Copies ready for immediate dispatch

 **Please choose your correct shipping location on the next screen**